stefan-najdovski/customcarrier/README.md

 # customcarrier

-# IOS Tweak that changes the carrier name in status bar
+# Demo iOS Tweak that changes the carrier name in the status bar
-- tested on ios 16.1.2 (should work on ios 15 and 14 too).
+- tested on ios 16.1.2 (should work on ios 15 too).

 # What you need
 - theos (logos), make, ldid, xz (https://theos.dev/docs/installation)